Skip to content

 • The child’s best interests should always be considered as a primary consideration.

-• Having committed criminal offenses does not always mean a child won’t be eligible for British citizenship – it depends on the type of offense, how long ago committed, and other circumstances.
+• Having committed criminal offences does not always mean a child won’t be eligible for British citizenship – it depends on the type of offence, how long ago committed, and other circumstances.

-• The Home Office must consider a child’s history and any mitigating circumstances which may mean certain behaviour or offenses should be given more or less importance.
+• The Home Office must consider a child’s history and any mitigating circumstances which may mean certain behaviour or offences should be given more or less importance.

 • Violations of immigration laws may affect the assessment of an adult’s character; but for children, the Home Office will usually disregard immigration breaches outside the child’s control.